-The Rock Ultra is a heavy hitter, and I don’t just mean the caliber it fires but the actual gun.
+The Rock Ultra is a heavy hitter, and I don’t just mean the caliber it fires but the actual gun as well.
 Should you run out of ammo, the gun is big and heavy enough to be used as a club in a hand to hand fight.
-The Rock Ultra is a hammer on both ends.
+The Rock Ultra has a hammer on both ends.

 From here we run into a slightly shortened hammer that is rounded off and textured heavily.
 A slightly shortened hammer and extended beavertail work together to keep the hammer from biting into your hand.
-From here, of course, we can go ahead and look the nice extended beavertail that serves its purpose besides protecting my pretty hands.
+Then, we can look at the nice extended beavertail that serves its purpose besides protecting my pretty hands.
 The grip safety is right below this, and it’s extended quite a bit, making it easier and more reliable to engage.

-The manual safety is an extended and ambidextrous design that snaps up and down with a satisfying click.
+The manual safety has an extended and ambidextrous design that snaps up and down with a satisfying click.
 The safety is a decent addition, although I prefer a single side safety versus an ambidextrous model.
-I do understand why the ambi safety was chosen though.
+I do understand why the ambi-safety was chosen though.
 The extended safety also acts as an excellent thumb rest when you fire the gun.

-The trigger is skeletonized for and textured just a bit for positive engagement.
-The trigger itself is very nice, and we’ll talk more about it later.
+The trigger is skeletonized and textured for positive engagement.
+The trigger itself looks very nice, and we’ll talk more about it later.
 The grips are a very lovely G-10 material that is tough and durable, and just as good as many aftermarket versions.
 They are also textured and very comfortable.
-The front and rear section of the grip also sports a serrated backstrap and front for greater control.
+The front and rear sections of the grip also sport a serrated back- and front-strap for greater control.